MoeinGhbh/RegistrationModule/README.md

-# Registration Module
+# Authentication Module

-Many websites allow their visitors to create a customized personal account.
-This is usually done through a web interface that allows new users to register by completing a registration form.
-This task includes designing and implementing a backend that possesses the functions outlined below.
-The necessary data should be stored in an SQL database.
-Please develop a suitable schema and create a Python module that provides the functionality described below.
-For this task, it is not expected of you to connect a website (or even to write HTML for the site), to maintain web sessions via cookies or the like.
+This task has tow part

+* Registration
+* Authentication

+all this functionality implement in models module and for unittest use of pytest that run test_models.py

 ## Registration

-A new user can register with their email address and password of choice.
+A new user can register with their email address and password of choice then call the Models module and insert it to the User table with the hash password.
 Once the registration process is complete, the user will receive a confirmation email.
-This email will contain a link that needs to be clicked on in order to activate the account.
-Note:
+This email will contain a link that needs to be clicked on in order to activate the account. this linked consists of the ID of a client that calls the activate method, then the status will change.
-Sending an actual email or routing the request when the user clicks on the activation link is not part of the task.

 ## Authentication
+Users enter their email address and password to log in and faced to different status:
+    1- Not register
+    2- Not active
+    3- Active
+    4- Lock

-Users enter their email address and password to log in.
-The account will be locked automatically for a certain period of time after repeated attempts at logging in with an incorrect password.
+The account will be locked automatically for a certain period of time which defined in the config file, after repeated attempts at logging in with an incorrect password.

+### run Module

+* python3 run.py

+### install and RUN Test

+* pip install pytest
+* py.test test_models.py -vv

+### run with docker

+* docker-compose up
+* docker-compose build
+* docker-compose up --build